1unar-Eclipse/rambles/maintained/online_status_meanings.md

 **Offline:** Not on at all.

 I'm fine with pings and DMs, but PLEASE do so with some reason behind it!
- - Reply pings are a valid reason unless in immediate conversation.
+ - In terms of pings, just don't spam ping me.
+Reply pings are fine.
+ - In terms of DMs:
+   - If you ask for permission, I'll probably say yes.
- - Responding to me is a valid reason.
+   - Responding to me is a valid reason to DM me.
    - Immediately asking a question is a valid reason.
 DMing me "hi", "can I ask you something", etc. is not.
+   - Don't spam DM me.
    - These matter less for friends.
 You'll know if you are one.

 I do not have push notifications enabled on any platform!
 If something is urgent, I do check my phone periodically, but I cannot guarantee immediate responses.